-They are more likely to exercise regularly, eat healthfully, get enough rest, make sure they make their medical appointments, and also have enough time to relax, have fun, and enjoy life.
+They are more likely to exercise regularly, eat healthfully, get enough rest, make sure they make their medical appointments and also have enough time to relax, have fun, and enjoy life.

-These people understand the importance of balance between work and play and make sure to incorporate enough of both into their lives.
+These people understand the importance of a balance between work and play and make sure to incorporate enough of both into their lives.

 How is your self-care routine?
 Most people could use a little work in one or more areas.
 Take some time to consider your physical, mental, social, financial, and spiritual wellness.

 Commit to improving just a little in one or more areas, and see if your self-discipline increases as a result.